100 Notable alumni of

 -

-Chimamanda Ngozi Adichie is a Nigerian writer whose works include novels, short stories and nonfiction.
-She was described in The Times Literary Supplement as "the most prominent" of a "procession of critically acclaimed young anglophone authors is succeeding in attracting a new generation of readers to African literature", particularly in her second home, the United States.
+Chief Chimamanda Ngozi Adichie is a Nigerian writer whose works include novels, short stories and nonfiction.
+She was described in The Times Literary Supplement as "the most prominent" of a "procession of critically acclaimed young anglophone authors" of Nigerian fiction who are attracting a wider audience, particularly in her second home, the United States.

 -